SoniBasant/Vanilla-JavaScript-Projects/A5. Basic Calculator/README.md

 We should be able to input values also from the keyboard.

-As for more than one operation, there will be a new calculator.
+As for more than one operations, there will be a new calculator.

 Your suggestions are welcome. 🙌